vhartikainen/protecting-workloads-workshop/docs/waf/build.md

 1. Click ***Next*** on the Specify Template section.

-2. On the Specify stack details step, update the following Parmeters:
+2. On the Specify stack details step, update the following parameters:
-    - Automated Scanner: __Set to true if event is AWS sponsored.
+    - Automated Scanner: __Only for AWS sponsored event.
+Set to true if event is AWS sponsored.
 Otherwise set to false.__
     - Scanner Username: __Only for AWS sponsored event.
 Enter the username provided by the workshop team.
 Otherwise leave default.__
     - Scanner Password: __Only for AWS sponsored event.
 Enter the password provided by the workshop team.
 Otherwise leave default.__
     - Trusted Network CIDR: Enter a trusted IP or CIDR range you will access the site from using a web browser.
 You can optain your current IP at <a href="https://ifconfig.co/" target="_blank">Ifconfig.co</a> The entry should follow CIDR notation. i.e. 10.10.10.10/32 for a single host.